polaris-MCRT/POLARIS/tools_basic/quickstart.md

 ### Custom model

-For a more complex model modification, it is recommended that the user defines their own models in `tools/polaris_tools_custom/model.py`.
+For a more complex model modification, it is recommended that users define their own models in `tools/polaris_tools_custom/model.py`.
 Therein, each model is defined as a class with a corresponding entry in the dictionary at the top of `model.py`.
 **Hint**: For any changes in the files, the user has to recompile with:
 ```